DR. AGGIE WEIGHILL

 As an educator I am in a position of trust and that trust must be continually earned through dedication and persistence.

 As a researcher my first duty is to my participants.
 They trust me to share their stories so that others may learn and we all may benefit.
+I also owe a duty to who contract me to help address their information needs.

 Picture